guitarvydas/guitarvydas.github.io/_posts/2021-09-02-SCN Development.md

 Gedanken: What if we had 2 syntaxes, one with `end room` and another with `}`?

 Gedanken: How easy is it to create separate syntaxes, for example to parse the `end room` syntax and to write it back out in `}` syntax?

+# SCN

+`SCN` means *Solution Centric Notation*.
+In my vocabulary, a *notation* is like a mini-DSL.

+When I build an SCN, I cheat and let the underlying language (the *toolbox language*) handle all of the heavy lifting.
+I use a grammar like a *skin* instead of as a full-blown programming language.

+Lisp (and Scheme, and Racket) makes a great *toolbox language*.

+*Assembler* is the mother of all *toolbox languages*.

+We don't want to get our hands dirty with *assembler*, so we create syntactic skins.  [_This used to be difficult in the 1950's, but is easy in the 2020's_.]

 # See Also